massimofasciano/mafl-rust/README.md

 tomato.local/192.168.1.134:8113
 ```

+## The parser and types

+The parser outputs a parse tree of type ``Syntax``.
+This syntax is then converted to a runtime expression that can be evaluated.
+The type used by the evaluator is ``Ptr<Expr>``. ``Ptr`` is an alias for the ``Gc`` smart pointer and ``Expr`` contains ``Ptr<Expr>`` so cycles are possible (that's how recursive functions are represented).
+After evaluation, we get a simplified ``Value`` type.

+In [examples/mafl-parse.rs](examples/mafl-parse.rs), we take the output of the parser on a source file and dump it to JSON.
+This makes it possible to experiment with intepreters or compilers written in other languages without having to rewrite the parser.

 ## The standard library vs builtin functions and variables

 The language provides a series of builtin functions and variables.
 Their names start with @ (ex: @println).